saltstack/salt/doc/topics/installation/osx.rst

 Dependency Installation
 -----------------------

-ZeroMQ and swig need to be installed first.

-For installs using `python installed via homebrew`_, sudo should be unnecessary:

-.. _`python installed via homebrew`: https://github.com/mxcl/homebrew/wiki/Homebrew-and-Python

-Using homebrew with
-  `XCode Command Line Tool (XCode: Preferences: Downloads: Command Line Tools: Install)`_ pre-installed:

-.. _`XCode Command Line Tool (XCode: Preferences: Downloads: Command Line Tools: Install)`: https://developer.apple.com/xcode/
+When installing via Homebrew, dependency resolution is handled for you.

 .. code-block:: bash

-    brew install python
-    brew install swig
-    brew install zmq
+    brew install saltstack
-    pip install salt

-This should pip install salt and its dependencies, such as:
-  Jinja2 M2Crypto msgpack-python pycrypto PyYAML pyzmq markupsafe

-Whereas when using macports, zmq, swig, and pip may need to be installed this way:
+When using macports, zmq, swig, and pip may need to be installed this way:

 .. code-block:: bash